o3de/ROSConDemo/kraken_nav/README.md

 Note that you need to set it up for every console.
 You can consider adding it to your `~/.bashrc`.

-1. Make sure that you have ROS2 workspace sourced
+1. Make sure that you have ROS 2 workspace sourced

 ```bash
 source ./kraken_nav/install/setup.bash